freespee/test-assignment/README.md

 ### Questions

-- What kind of tests would be suitable for the above scenario?
+- If time is limited and we can only test things one way for each service (API/E2E/Unit/UI/Manual) what kind of test should each service have.
-- In what stages of the delivery pipeline should the tests run?
+- In what stages (on commit/on merge/on staging deploy/on production deploy) of the delivery pipeline should the tests run?
+- Can the services (or their requests/responses) be modified to make the flow easier to test?
-- Developer D makes a change in the `DATA SERVICE`, how can he ensure his change does not break the flow?
+- Developer `Klaus` makes a change in the `DATA SERVICE`, how can he ensure his change does not break the flow?

 ## Programming test